DefamationStation/Retrochat-v2/README.md

 ![RetroChat Screenshot](https://i.imgur.com/5hh7cVb.png)
 RetroChat is a powerful command-line interface for interacting with various AI language models.
 It provides a seamless experience for engaging with different chat providers while offering robust features for managing and customizing your conversations.

-## You can now add any custom model you want through OpenRouter using '/openrouter add'

 ATTENTION: RAG only works with nomic-embed-text currently, all you need to do is have it on Ollama.

 1. Create a folder in user/.retrochat and put all your files in it.